APIs-guru/openapi-directory/API.md

 It consist of JSON object with API IDs(`<provider>[:<service>]`) as keys.
 Values have following are objects with following attributes:
  - `added` - Timestamp when this API was first added to collection.
- - `preferred` - recomended version.
+ - `preferred` - recommended version.
  - `version` - map of version to their descriptions:
     - `added` - Timestamp when this version was added
     - `info` - Copy of `info` section from Swagger spec